-Due to inherent statistical variability in reliability performance from year to year, mainly due to adverse weather, simply aiming for the MSS would lead to regular non-compliances and breaches of Energex's DA.
-To minimise the risk of non-compliance with MSS, Energex has set its internal targets, broken down between planned and unplanned targets, and by region, to ensure that adequate 'room' is allowed for maintenance, refurbishment, customer connections and the corporate initiated works.
-There is, however, no capex allocated specifically to achieve these internal targets.
-The internal targets are used as the reference for tracking performance during a year and to put necessary operational measures in place where required and feasible.
+Energex has set its internal planned and unplanned performance parameters.
+Planned outage parameters provide provision for safety related programs and repairs, maintenance, refurbishment, customer connections and the corporate initiated works.
+The internal parameters are primarily set based on average historical performance and are also seasonalised across the years to make greater allowance for unplanned outages during the storm season, between November and March.
+There is however, no capex allocated specifically to achieve these internal targets.
+The internal parameters are used as the reference for tracking performance during a year and to put necessary operational measures in place where required and feasible.